zhitkoff/graphql-codegen-default-documents/README.md

 # graphql-codegen-default-documents

 Plugin for graphql-codegen to generate default documents, such as operations (queries, mutations, subscriptions) as well as 'AllFields' fragments for defined types from your GraphQL schema.
-Supports all fields types: Scalars, Enums, Object Types, as well as Abstract Types (Unions and Interfaces).
+Supports all fields types, including unions and interfaces.

 ## Installation